Eritrea Travel Information

 Tipping is appreciated but not generally expected in Eritrea.
 The standard 10 percent tip is acceptable in restaurants and small amounts are appreciated by hotel staff and taxi drivers.

 Despite the signing of formal peace accords between Eritrea and its neighbour Ethiopia in 2018, it is too early to say what the future holds in terms of the country's peace and stability.
 Many national authorities, including The British Foreign and Commonwealth Office advise against all travel near Eritrea's land borders.

 The Eritrean government maintains tight control of foreigners and all foreign nationals must apply for a travel permit to leave Asmara.
 These applications are frequently denied.
 Landmines and unexploded munitions are a threat outside of the capital city and travellers should be wary of straying off the main roads.

 Crime levels are comparatively low in Eritrea, but seem to be increasing, especially in Asmara.
 Travellers should take all the normal precautions to ensure their personal safety.
 Valuables, including passports, should be kept out of sight.

-Eritrea's economy was promising post-independence but has taken a huge hit from war and drought.
-Since the signing of formal peace accords in 2018, the economic outlook for Eritrea is becoming a little more positive.
-That said, it is not an easy country to do business in.
+Eritrea's economy was promising post-independence but it has taken a huge hit from war and drought.
+Since the signing of formal peace accords in 2018, the economic outlook for Eritrea is becoming a little more positive, though it is not an easy country to do business in.
 Meetings often don't start punctually, but foreigners should be sure to arrive on time or offense might be taken.
 Suits are appropriate attire for business meetings for both men and women, but women should ensure that skirts are knee-length or longer.
 Office hours are generally 8am to 4pm Monday to Friday, and 8am to 11am on Saturdays.

 Become our Eritrea Travel Expert